AmitKabya/OGRE/README.md

 3 1 <br>
 4 2 <br>
 You can see examples for this format in `labels` directory.
-- If you want to perform link prediction task, you must have non edges file: <br>
+- If you want to perform link prediction task, you must provide non edges file: <br>
 "evaluation_tasks/non_edges_{name_of_dataset}" - A csv file which consists of two columns: node1, node2 ; where there is no edge between them (again no title). <br>
 In order to produce such file, you can go to `evaluation_tasks -> calculate_non_edges.py` , and follow the instructions there.